Texas Measles Outbreak Tracker 2025

 Who is most at risk for severe measles complications?

-Children under 5 years old have the highest risk, with a 20% hospitalization rate compared to 8% for school-age children and 10% for adults.
+Children under 5 years old have the highest risk, with a 21% hospitalization rate compared to 8% for school-age children (5-19 years) and 11% for adults (20+ years).
 Infants, pregnant women, and immunocompromised individuals are at greatest risk for severe complications.
 Three deaths have been reported nationwide in 2025.

 Measles Vaccination Resources